FreeWaveTechnologies/ZumIQ/End_to_End_Demos/NodeRED_demo/README.rst

 Starting the Client
 ~~~~~~~~~~~~~~~~~~~

 Node-RED makes this quite simple.
-In the Node-RED web GUI for the client radio, the nodes on the left side-bar are categorized and under "output" there is a nod called "mqtt".
-Connecting the output of the Reset Msg.Payload node to the input of an "mqtt" node will make sure we are transmitting the msg.payload to the broker radio.
+In the Node-RED web GUI for the Sensor Client radio, the nodes on the left side-bar are categorized and under "output" there is a node called "mqtt".
+Connecting the output of the 'Reset Msg.Payload' node to the input of an "mqtt" node will make sure we are transmitting the msg.payload to the broker radio.
 In the settings for this output "mqtt" node we want to make the server address be the IP of the broker radio, and the port number the default 1883.
 For example: **192.168.137.100:1883**.

 This will point the MQTT client to our Charting radio, and hook into Mosquitto's listening port.
 The topic can be whatever, it just has to match on the mqtt nodes of client and broker, the demo code uses "general" as the topic.